 Tagged as violent extremism

-No honeymoon period for Bangsamoro’s newly elected leaders Transitions are never easy, particularly if they affect the well-being of thousands of people.
+Transitions are never easy, particularly if they affect the well-being of thousands of people.
 In the Bangsamoro, the month of June saw officials who won new terms after the previous month’s election prepare to assume their posts and officials who lost prepare to vacate their offices, reluctantly or not.
 Meanwhile, those who won second or third terms set new priorities and consolidated loyalties among other local officials.
-Amid the comings and goings, the challenges plaguing the Bangsamoro became even more manifest, as if telling the election winners there will be no honeymoon.…Read more
+Amid the comings and goings, the challenges plaguing the Bangsamoro became even more manifest, as if telling the election winners there will be no honeymoon.
+Around 170 reports provided in June by Early…Read more

-Political rivalries unleash cycle of retribution The rains in May provided relief from the heat but, in pockets of the Bangsamoro, the situation remained tense after the 13 May polls as political rivalries ignited longstanding conflicts or sparked new feuds.
+The rains in May provided relief from the heat but, in pockets of the Bangsamoro, the situation remained tense after the 13 May polls as political rivalries ignited longstanding conflicts or sparked new feuds.
 The belief the vote was rigged in certain localities also portended disputes that would take long to settle.
 Meanwhile, as Muslim Filipinos observed the holy month of Ramadhan and Marawi commemorated the second anniversary of the war that broke out in the Islamic city on 23 May 2017, the threat of violent extremism loomed.
-There were sightings of armed…Read more
+There were sightings of armed men in towns bordering Butig, Lanao…Read more

 The January 21 plebiscite to ratify the Bangsamoro Organic Law will certainly rank as one of the most peaceful political exercises in recent Bangsamoro history.
 There were many reports of violence but none approximating the magnitude or body count in previous political competitions.
 Many observers claim that a plebiscite normally induces lower levels of violence in contrast to local elections because rivalries are less intense.
 There were many accounts of the festive atmosphere that accompanied the voting at the precinct level.
 From January 19 to 21, International Alert Philippines’s SMS-based Critical Events Monitoring System (CEMS), gathered reports of 56 incidents…Read more